 Consider rolling employer-sponsored 401(k) funds into an Individual Retirement Account (IRA) if you change jobs.

-When rolling over a 401 (k) into an IRA it's important to do a full comparison on the differences in the guarantees and protections offered by each respective type of account as well as the differences in liquidity/loans, types of investments, fees, and any potential penalties.
+Prior to rolling over assets from an employer-sponsored retirement plan into an IRA, it's important that customers understand their options and do a full comparison on the differences in the guarantees and protections offered by each respective type of account as well as the differences in liquidity/loans, types of investments, fees, and any potential penalties.

-Neither State Farm nor its agents provide investment, tax, or legal advice.
+Neither State Farm® nor its agents provide tax or legal advice.